Roope Latvala

 Roope Juhani Latvala (born 25 June 1970) is a Finnish guitarist.
 He is one of the founding members of the thrash metal band Stone, which was one of the first notable bands in the history of Finnish heavy metal.
-He was also the former guitarist for the melodic death metal band Children of Bodom from 2003 to 2015 and the co-lead guitarist for Sinergy.
+He was also a former guitarist for the melodic death metal band Children of Bodom from 2003 to 2015 and the co-lead guitarist for Sinergy.